ferpieklo/sg_de_challenge/README.md

 Steps to run the code:

-1. Create a new Python environment using `python -m venv .venv`.
+1. Change directory (CD) into the cloned repository folder and create a new Python environment using `python -m venv .venv` (`python3 -m venv .venv` if on MAC).
 2. Activate the new environment.
 3. Install dependencies with `pip install -r requirements.txt`.
-4. Execute the “challenge.py” file inside the "src" folder.
+4. Execute the “challenge.py” file inside the "src" folder using `python ./src/challenge.py` (`python3 ./src/challenge.py` if on MAC).

 ### Data Engineering in Production questions